 Who we are

-The Geospatial Sensing and Data Intelligence (GSDI) group at the University of Waterloo consists of faculty members, students, postdoc fellows, and visiting scholars trained in geomatics, geography, statistics, computer science, and engineering.
+The Geospatial Intelligence and Mapping (GIM) group at the University of Waterloo consists of faculty members, students, postdoc fellows, and visiting scholars trained in geomatics, geography, statistics, computer science, and engineering.
 Our group is led by Dr. Jonathan Li, Professor of Geomatics with the Department of Geography and Environmental Management and cross-appointed at the Department of Systems Design Engineering, University of Waterloo.
 Learn more about each member in the section of our people.